terrysahaidak/react-native-gallery-toolkit/README.md

 npm i --save reanimated-gallery
 ```

-> Also, you need to install latest [react-native-reanimated](https://github.com/software-mansion/react-native-reanimated) (then new 2 version) and [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler), and follow their installation instructions.
+> Also, you need to install [react-native-reanimated@alpha.6](https://github.com/software-mansion/react-native-reanimated) (then new 2 version) and [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler), and follow their installation instructions.

 Expo is not currently supported because it doesn't support Reanimated 2.

-## Usage
+**Important!**

+There is a bug in *react-native-reanimated@alpha.6* that causes gesture event handlers to reattach on each render.
+You can apply [this patch](./Example/patches/react-native-reanimated+2.0.0-alpha.6.patch) to workaround it.

-### Standalone gallery
+## Standalone gallery

 Standalone gallery renders Pager which supports thousands of images thanks to virtualization.
 Each page renders ImageTransformer component which gives ability to pinch-to-zoom, double tap to zoom, also you can run custom callbacks and worklets on on tab, double tap, pan.